-When it comes to the exam, the best thing to do is to start with the essays, then use the short format answers as a way to wind down
+When it comes to the exam, the best thing to do is start with the essays, then use the short format answers to wind down.

 You also want to know how to focus your exam energy on.
 That’s because each study section is weighted differently.

 - Anatomy and Physiology 13%